2013 Hyundai Sonata Hybrid Interior

 - "The interior is perfectly nice, neither sparse nor luxurious, using materials and a level of detail just a tick above the norm for a volume family car." -- Popular Mechanics (2011)

 - "The interior features the same low-gloss plastics, soft-touch dash, plentiful storage nooks and comfortable seating as the rest of the Sonata line." -- Wired (2011)

 Test drivers think the 2013 Sonata Hybrid’s seats are spacious and supportive.
-Cloth seats are standard, as well as an eight-way power-adjustable driver’s seat, and buyers can upgrade to leather, heated front and rear seats.
+Cloth seats and an eight-way power-adjustable driver’s seat are standard, and buyers can upgrade to leather and heated front and rear seats.

 - "Six-footers will find headroom and legroom are sufficient, even with the front seats pushed far back.
 The bench seat is hospitable, and the doorways are large enough for easy entry and exit." -- Consumer Guide

 - "The Sonata Hybrid features the same comfortable and reasonably spacious cabin as the test car featured in our … Hyundai Sonata Test Drive, which means the bucket seats offer enough support, the driver seat and the tilt-and-telescoping steering wheel offer a large range of adjustment, and rear seat room is surprisingly generous." -- Edmunds (2011)

 The 2013 Hyundai Sonata Hybrid comes standard with features like dual-zone automatic climate control, push-button start, Bluetooth, satellite radio and USB and auxiliary input jacks.
 Features available as options include a panoramic sunroof, an Infinity audio system, HD Radio, navigation and a rearview camera.